UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/01_basics.md

 A good analogy here is to think of four office-mates or workers (the CPU-cores) sharing a single office (the computer) with a single whiteboard (the memory).
 Each worker has their own set of whiteboard pens and an eraser, but they are not allowed to talk to each other: they can only communicate by writing to and reading from the whiteboard.

-Later on, we’ll start to think about how we can use this shared whiteboard to get the four workers to cooperate to solve the same problem more quickly than they can do it alone.
-However, the analogy already illustrates two key limitations of this approach:
+Later in this module, we’ll explore strategies for leveraging this shared whiteboard to enable efficient cooperation among the workers.
+However, this analogy already illustrates two key limitations of this approach:

-1) **memory capacity**: there is a limit to the size of the whiteboard that you can fit into an office, i.e. there is a limit to the amount of memory you can put into a single shared-memory computer;
+1. **memory capacity**: There is a limit to the size of the whiteboard that you can fit into an office, i.e. there is a limit to the amount of memory you can put into a single shared-memory computer;
-2) **memory access speed**: imagine that there were ten people in the same office - although they can in principle all read and write to the whiteboard, there’s simply not enough room for more than around four of them to do so at the same time as they start to get in each other’s way.
-Although you can fill the office full of more and more workers, their productivity will stall after about 4 workers because the additional workers will spend more and more time idle as they have to queue up to access the shared whiteboard.
+1. **memory access speed**: imagine that there were ten people in the same office - although they can in principle all read and write to the whiteboard, there’s simply not enough room for more than around four of them to do so at the same time as they start to get in each other’s way.
+Although you can fill the office full of more and more workers, their productivity will stall after about 4 workers, as contention for the shared memory bus increases a bottleneck is created.

 ### Limitations

 It turns out that memory access speed is a real issue in shared-memory machines.
-If you look at the processor diagram above, you’ll see that all the CPU-cores share the same bus: the connection between the bus and the memory eventually becomes a bottleneck and there is simply no point in adding additional CPU-cores.
-Coupled with the fact that the kinds of programs we run on supercomputers tend to read and write large quantities of data, it is often memory access speed that is the limiting factor controlling how fast we can do a calculation, not the floating-point performance of the CPU-cores.
+If you look at the processor diagram above, you’ll see that all the CPU-cores share the same bus: the connection between the bus and the memory becomes a bottleneck, limiting the number of CPU-cores that can efficiently utilize the shared memory.
+Coupled with the fact that the variety of programs we run on supercomputers tend to read and write large quantities of data, memory access speed often becomes the primary factor limiting calculation speed, outweighing the importance of the CPU-cores' floating-point performance.

-There are various tricks to overcoming these two issues, but the overcrowded office clearly illustrates the fundamental challenges of this approach if we require many hundreds of thousands of CPU-cores.
+Several strategies have been developed to mitigate these challenges, but the overcrowded office analogy highlights the inherent difficulties when scaling to hundreds of thousands of CPU-cores.

 Despite its limitations, shared memory architectures are universal in modern processors.
 What do you think the advantages are?